ndcbe/data-and-computing/notebooks/60258-organization/project1.md

 Your example notebook should be suitable for a 20 to 30-minute class activity or 20 to 120-minute homework problem for an undergraduate or first-year graduate student.
 For context, the above examples are approximately 1.5 to 3 times longer than needed for this project.
 Similarly, you should target 20% to 60% of the length of mini-project 1 (simulating games of change).

 ### Required Content

+Each notebook must include the following:
+1. Introduction or problem statement
+2. At least 3 subparts (similar to mini-project 1)
+3. “Pencil and paper” analysis in at least one section
+4. Discussion questions that require critical analysis in at least one section
+5. Python solutions should be marked starting with the comment `### BEGIN SOLUTIONS` and ending with the comment `### END SOLUTIONS`.
+6. Written solutions for “pencil and paper” should be typeset using Microsoft Word or LaTeX.
+Submit solutions both as a PDF and the source files (`.docx`, `.text).

 ### Formatting Guidlines